Adverse Reactions to Helpful Supplements

 When it comes to healing, being gentle and putting safety first is key.

-It is one of the things I recommend for everybody with Hashimoto’s, especially those who report severe issues with allergies, have a lot of breakouts, and score really high on toxicity level tests.
+Liver support is one of the things I recommend for everybody with Hashimoto’s, especially those who report severe issues with allergies, have a lot of breakouts, and score really high on toxicity level tests.
 When people have a lot of reactions to different supplements, it’s usually a liver issue.
-I would recommend supporting your liver by following the Two-Week Liver Support Protocol in my book, Hashimoto’s Protocol.

 Benefits of Liver Support